Prometheus-X-association/t-ai-carisma/docs/README.md

 ### Requirements

 - R1.
 CARiSMA MUST allow an Use Case Lead (AI Expert) to create an AI scenario model
 - R2.
-CARiSMA MUST allow an Use Case Lead (AI Expert) to analyse the AI scenario model
+CARiSMA MUST allow an Use Case Lead (AI Expert) to analyze the AI scenario model
 - R3.
 CARiSMA MUST allow an Use Case Lead (AI Expert) to create an AI Analysis report
 - R4.
 CARiSMA MUST allow an Use Case Lead (AI Expert) to view the AI Analysis Report
 - R5.
 CARiSMA MUST allow an Use Case Lead (AI Expert) to improve the AI Analysis Report